Allow me to start a conversation.

-Sadly, there has been a tendency among some Christian counselors to react to “all-things-secular” with a kind of knee-jerk suspicion rather than careful thought.
+Sadly, there has been a tendency among some Christian counselors to be postured with a kind of knee-jerk suspicion toward medicinal aids.
 Even among a few Christian counselors whom I respect, I sometimes find this tendency.
-I find what I call “hat-tipping” acknowledgement to the possibility of bits of truth in the nurture and nature paradigms.
-I think I understand where some of this comes from because secular psychiatry and biopsychiatry tend to be condescending toward spiritual dimensions of personhood.
+I also find what I call a “hat-tipping” acknowledgement of the possibility of bits of truth in the nurture and nature paradigms.
+Some of this comes as a reaction to a negative posture often found in secular psychiatry and bio-psychiatry toward spiritual dimensions of personhood.
 But we must not allow misguided assumptions (no matter how condescending) to cause knee-jerk reactions among Christian counselors.
 Nor should we be carelessly dismissive of all of the research and findings in these fields.

 I must conclude this post (it’s already too long) but I will tip my hand toward my next movement.
 I believe that Christian counselors have a unique advantage of being holistically honest in dealing with human problems.
 Our theology protects us from simplistic reductions because we know that God has made us physical, psychological, social and spiritual beings.
 Each of these dimensions of life must be considered when understanding human behavior.
 And we know (from Scripture and empirical evidence) that the most corrupting and alienating force in the world (sin) has profoundly affected each dimension.
 We also know that any one of these dimensions can profoundly affect the others.